A Company (the bidder) makes a general offer for another company (the target).

 From a shareholder’s perspective a tender offer is always a voluntary corporate action.
 (The exception being that at the end of the process squeeze outs are sometimes processed as Mandatory Tender Offers).
 However, from a bidder’s perspective, it can be mandatory to make an offer.

 Besides offers being made voluntarily or mandatorily, there are several types of tender offers:

-When an offer is made for the outstanding shares of a target company, the board of directors usually is being informed about the imminent bid by the offerer first.
-It can then advise it's own shareholders whether to accept the offer or to reject it.
+When an offer is made for the outstanding shares of a target company, the board of directors usually is being informed about the imminent bid by the offeror first.
+It can then advise its own shareholders whether to accept the offer or to reject it.

-In the United States Tender Offers are regulated by the Williams Act (see more below).
+In the United States Tender Offers are regulated by the Williams Act.
 Other countries in the world have similar acts.
 In these legislations, the law sets the rules on what is allowed and what not when it comes to Tender Offers.

 In a creeping Tender Offer, investors or a group of individuals adopt a strategy to get around these rules.
 Typically a group of individuals try to gradually acquire target company shares in the open market.
 Often, the ultimate goal of a creeping tender offer is to acquire enough shares of the stock to have enough interest in the company to create a voting bloc at the target company’s AGM.